clement-moulin-frier/pyvrep_epuck/README.md

 # Practical sessions on mobile robot behavior programming

-This page describes how to set up and run a practical session.
-We assume that your computer has been booted on the Linux Ubuntu operating system (available in the classroom).
-If your are currently on Windows, you have to restart your machine to boot on Ubuntu instead.
+This page describes how to set up and run the practical sessions.

 - [Download the practical session archive](https://drive.google.com/file/d/1cB-UMEEbZM3w0oxo2hAfWmwE2y3jnVvn/view?usp=sharing) and save it in `Documents` (if you prefer to use another folder, just replace `Documents` by the path to your folder in the following).
 - Once the download is completed, open your file manager, go in `Documents` and extract the archive.
 This will create a folder called `robotics`.
 Inside this folder you should have two folders called `pyvrep-epuck` and `pypot` and a file `remoteApiConnections.txt`.
 You can then delete the archive file (`robotics.zip`).